ScriptureExamined/NovawrightStudios/_posts/2025-10-22-halloween-game-jam.md

 ## Final Thoughts

-For a first jam—especially with limited time and a new engine—I’m calling this a win.
+For a first jam, especially with limited time and a new engine, I’m calling this a win.

 It may not be polished, but it exists, and that’s the hardest part.